Africa’s Barbary Sheep Endangered

 Over the years, the new immigrants enjoyed a population explosion and managed to spread all over North America from Mexico to Canada.

+But ranchers say the cost is prohibitive, considering the large numbers involved.
+So, hunting them out is the current trend to preserve the grazing for stock farming.
 Seeing the aoudad are being killed off like flies in the US – hunters use automatic rifles from helicopters – in the meantime, being endangered, it might be time to pay attention to our own predicament and keep these wonderful animals from dying out in Africa.

 A short description of our aoudad or Barbary sheep, which is actually a type of caprid – best described as a goat-antelope – occurring in rocky mountain habitats in North Africa.
 Body length: 130 – 165 cm, Shoulder height: 80 – 100 cm, Male weight: 100 – 140 kg, Female weight: 40 – 55 kg